Viral arthritisInfectious arthritis - viral

-Viral arthritis is swelling and irritation (inflammation) of the joints from a viral infection.
+Viral arthritis is swelling and irritation (inflammation) of a joint caused by a viral infection.

 Arthritis may be a symptom of many virus-related illnesses.
 It usually disappears on its own without any lasting effects.